 Our Board brings a variety of viewpoints to the table reflecting the organiziation’s commitment to diversity and inclusion.
 A team of highly experienced community leaders, these strategic thinkers are committed to the long-term growth and mission of ATMTC.

-Leslie is the principal at Topside, which she founded in 2010 after five years as a legal recruiter with a Washington legal placement firm and a wide career in law, politics, and public service.
-A former Board member of the Women’s Campaign Fund, she now lives with her family in suburban Maryland, where she served as Member and Chair of the Montgomery County Historic Preservation Commission, served as Chair and as Trustee of the Tikkun Olam Women’s Foundation, and is a member of the Class of 2015 of Leadership Montgomery.
+Leslie is the principal of Topside LLC, a legal and government relations recruiting firm, which she founded in 2010 after a wide career practicing law, working in politics for a US Senator and as a lobbyist, and in public service.
+A former Board member of the Women’s Campaign Fund and former Chair of Advisory Neighborhood Commission 2F (Logan Circle, Washington, DC) she now lives with her family in suburban Montgomery County, where she served as Chair of the Montgomery County Historic Preservation Commission, as Chair and Trustee of the Tikkun Olam Women’s Foundation, and is a member of the Class of 2015 of Leadership Montgomery.
+She also currently serves on the Circles Board of the Kennedy Center.

 Richard is an Affordable Housing and Community Development Consultant who has had a varied career in affordable housing development and finance; community economic development; civil rights (housing desegregation, voting rights, marriage equality); education (clinical law professor, school boards, parent association president); fundraising (foundation, corporate, capital campaign, auction, gala); and non-profit leadership and strategy (executive director, board chair, legal counsel, consultant).
 In addition to Adventure Theatre MTC, his volunteer board service has included Habitat for Humanity, Rainbow Families DC, New Community Trust, Dwight Hall at Yale, Maret School, National Child Research Center, and Children of Vietnam.